corey-howard/chew-the-fat/README.md

     * The test returned many errors, but were all for duplicate ID's which I believe is caused by the looping over by Jinja.
 The ID's it seems, are within the jinja loop, I can't think of a solution around this so will note that it is an issue here currently, but will continue to actively try and resolve.
 Perhaps changing the ID's to class rules instead.
+    UPDATE 12/01/21: It looked like changing the ID's into class rules is a solution that will work, however there is currently a GitPod issue, where code is not updating to the local preview so I am unable to see if the changes i'm making work.
+As the project submission date for this project is 13/01/21, I don't want to run the risk of breaking this project over a bug at this moment in time.
 * To test my CSS code for errors I used the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
     * The test returned no errors, but did however return many warnings, all for Materialize as it appears unknown to this validator tool.
 * To test my JavaScript code for errors I used the [JS Hint](https://jshint.com/).